 Use the button below to open or close all popup boxes.
 Click value labels to open selected ones.
+Click and drag popup boxes to move to preferred positions.

 Lane flow rates based on arrival flows including the effect of capacity constraint in Site analysis (veh/h)